 When and why to make this cake

-A couple of weeks ago we had a birthday in our family in Finland and they wanted us to make a summery birthday cake.
+We had a birthday in our family in Finland a couple of weeks ago and they wanted us to make a summery birthday cake.
 For these celebrations, we would usually make a cheesecake or more traditional summer desserts, such as Pavlova or Brita cake, but this time a proper “Birthday layer cake” was an explicit request.

 So we thought of summer fruits and berries, as we are in Finland, where berries and summer really go hand in hand.
 And what is a more summery berry than a strawberry?
 It was an easy choice, as we love them (and everyone in our families does!).
 To make it even more a fit for summer, we topped it with additional strawberries and meringues (both are ingredients of the two summer cakes mentioned before).

 This strawberry birthday cake with buttercream is a perfect solution for summer.
-I mean, you need to use the oven to cook the sponge cake but that’s the only sacrifice you need to make.
+You need to use the oven to cook the sponge cake but that’s the only sacrifice you need to make.

 How to make the sponge cake